Autoimmune Disease, Veterans in Pain, and the Osteopathic Advantage

 What “osteopathic” really means here

-When ribs, spine, hips, and fascia move more freely, daily life often feels lighter: less protective muscle bracing, steadier breathing, smoother pacing, and more restorative rest—all essential in autoimmune care.
+Osteopathic medicine is full-scope medical care.
+DOs complete the same core training as MDs, with added focus on how structure and function connect.
+When ribs, spine, hips, and fascia move more freely, daily life often feels lighter, with less muscle bracing, steadier breathing, smoother pacing, and more restorative rest, all important in autoimmune care.

-Your DO may use osteopathic manipulative treatment (OMT)—gentle, hands-on techniques that are:
+Your DO may use osteopathic manipulative treatment (OMT), gentle, hands-on techniques that are:

 Important: OMT does not replace DMARDs, biologics, or other standard therapies.
 It’s one supportive piece of the larger plan.